 9. Your Legal Rights

-Under certain circumstances, you have rights relating to your personal data under the General Data Protection Regulation as well as the CCPA.
+Under certain circumstances, you have rights relating to your personal data under the General Data Protection Regulation (GDPR) as well as the California Consumer Privacy Act (CCPA).
 Click on the following links to find out more about these rights:

 If you choose to exercise any of the rights contained in GDPR or CCPA, please contact us at [email protected] or by calling 1-888-868-1776 in the United States.
 These rights are subject to certain exceptions and exclusions, and we may be unable to comply in full with your request.